Email marketing for gyms and yoga studios

 - Merge tags: Address each member by name for a personal touch

-- Subscribe forms: Add a sign-up form to your website so prospects can join your list
+- Subscribe forms: Add a sign-up form to your website so prospects can join

 Email ideas for gyms and yoga studios